❗Mudgee face-to-face counselling has closed

 Each group will meet for 90 minutes and there will be between 9 and 10 groups in the year.

-Most groups will run fortnightly for 2 school terms in the year with catch up dates booked for the other two terms to give a full years support.
+Most groups will run fortnightly for 2 school terms in the year, with catch-up dates booked for the other two terms to give a full year's support.

 These groups are set up in such a way that you will not be asked to tell your story.
-This is to protect you and also the others in the group who may be distressed in hearing your story.
+This is to protect you and also the others in the group who may be distressed by hearing your story.
 All that other participants will know is that you have lost someone that you loved to suicide.

 If you want somewhere to tell your story, especially in detail, I would recommend telling the details of your story to your individual counsellor (the group can help you find one if you do not have one for yourself).